-- The January meeting of the Council approves the level of precept for the following financial year.
+- The January meeting of the Council approves the level of Precept for the following financial year.

 - Payments are made in accordance with Standing Orders and Financial Regulations.
 The appointment of authorised signatories is kept under review.

-- Two Councillors (from the currently authorised signatories) or the RFO under delegated authority together with one Councillor must and do sign all cheques.
+- Two Councillors (from the currently authorised signatories) or the RFO under delegated authority together with one Councillor must sign all cheques.
 The signatories will also initial the cheque stub.
 The signatories will ensure that the cheque agrees with the amount of the invoice and the payee named on the invoice.

 - All Council policies are reviewed annually for accuracy in relation to the policy areas they reflect, changes in legislation and current best practice.